cloudevents/spec/spec.md

 ### sourceLabels
 * Type: `Map`
 * Description: Non-heirarchical attributes which describe the `source` of the event.
-Receivers may filter or route based on these attributes.
+Receivers can filter or route based on these attributes.
   This is intended to include (but is not limited to) "labels" in cloud platforms like AWS or Kubernetes.
 * Constraints: